w-schwier/jungle_creations/README.md

 Once completed please upload github, bitbucket or similar, with instruction on how to interact with it.
 Bonus points:
-Host the API on a cloud hosting platform.
+Host the API on a cloud hosting platform.m